DataFire/Integrations/integrations/generated/google_calendar/README.md

   * organizer `object`: The organizer of the event.
 If the organizer is also an attendee, this is indicated with a separate entry in attendees with the organizer field set to True.
 To change the organizer, use the move operation.
 Read-only, except when importing an event.
     * displayName `string`: The organizer's name, if available.
     * email `string`: The organizer's email address, if available.
 It must be a valid email address as per RFC5322.
     * id `string`: The organizer's Profile ID, if available.
-It corresponds to theid field in the People collection of the Google+ API
+It corresponds to the id field in the People collection of the Google+ API
     * self `boolean`: Whether the organizer corresponds to the calendar on which this copy of the event appears.
 Read-only.
 The default is False.
   * originalStartTime [EventDateTime](#eventdatetime)
-  * privateCopy `boolean`: Whether this is a private event copy where changes are not shared with other copies on other calendars.
+  * privateCopy `boolean`: If set to True, Event propagation is disabled.
+Note that it is not the same thing as Private event properties.
 Optional.
 Immutable.
 The default is False.
   * recurrence `array`: List of RRULE, EXRULE, RDATE and EXDATE lines for a recurring event, as specified in RFC5545.
 Note that DTSTART and DTEND lines are not allowed in this field; event start and end times are specified in the start and end fields.
 This field is omitted for single events or instances of recurring events.
     * items `string`
   * recurringEventId `string`: For an instance of a recurring event, this is the id of the recurring event to which this instance belongs.
 Immutable.